 Hotels, holiday apartments, guesthouses, youth hostels, camping sites and cabins are normally open in compliance with hygiene and safety guidelines and look forward to welcoming guests again.
 A mask must be worn in publicly accessible indoor areas.

-- Publicly accessible facilities and schools
+- Publicly accessible facilities

 - Official communication channel

 Tourist and Information Offices